 - Besides English, more than 300 languages are spoken in Australia, which shows that Australia is a multicultural country.

-- Australia is considered the “Happiest” developed country of the world.
+- Australia is considered the “Happiest” developed country in the world.

 - According to the BBC, Australia is the “Lifestyle Super Power” of the Globe.